gideonibemerejr/SEI-CC-2/work/w11/d2/03-04-react-ajax/react-ajax.md

 - The `getCurWeatherByLatLng` function should:

   - Define two parameters: `lat` & `lng`.
   - Use `fetch` to make a call to the same endpoint as above, substituting the values of `lat` and `lng` passed as arguments.
-Be sure to assign `lng` to the `lon` query param that the API uses.
+Be sure to assign our `lng` value to the `lon` query param that the API uses.
   - Be sure to provide the `{mode: 'cors'}` option object as a second argument to `fetch`.
   - Return the result of `fetch(...).then(res => res.json())` so that we can work with the promise that returns the actual data.